dalaboompa/Carbon-Cycle-Modelling/README.md

-# MATH 3MB3 - Final Report on Mathematical Modelling
+# MATH 3MB3 Final Report - Simulating the Impacts of Human Activities on the Carbon Cycle

 ## Team Members
 - Howard Wang